Holography and quantum states in elliptic de Sitter space: Boundary encoding of the antipodal identification

 where $C(s,j)$ is a numerical coefficient given by:

 The integral in \eqref{eq:G_asymptotics} is over $\scri^+$, represented by some section of the future-pointing lightcone in $\bbR^{1,4}$.
 The complex polarization vectors $\lambda^\mu(\ell)$ are taken to be null and orthogonal to $\ell^\mu$.
-We assume that they're homogeneous functions of $\ell^\mu$ of degree $(j-2)/s$, so that the integral is independent of the chosen section. \end{theorem}
+We assume that they're homogeneous functions of $\ell^\mu$ of degree $(j-2)/s$, so that the integral is independent of the chosen section. \end{theorem} For the fully massless case $j=s$, the sum in \eqref{eq:C} can be evaluated as $1/\left(2(s!)^2\right)$, using the binomial expansion of $0=(1-1)^{2s}$.
+The numerical coefficient then simplifies to: